-Eligible and qualified veterans and retired service members may be able to access treatment for substance use disorders from a community care provider (CCP) when VA rehabilitation treatment programs are not available to provide care, or for a few other reasons.
+Eligible and qualified Veterans and retired service members may be able to access treatment for substance use disorders from a community care provider (CCP) when VA substance use treatment programs are not available to provide care, or for a few other reasons.

 In this article you’ll learn more about:

 - What the MISSION Act is and its connection to community care providers.

 - How you can access addiction treatment care through a CCP.

 - How to obtain treatment at the VA and why the VA may not have the ability to treat each Veteran with a mental health disorder or substance use disorder.